 Modern wigs & hair pieces

-Below a leather brow ornament with beads from the Maghreb is shown.
-This is worn on the forehead of the women and is meant to resemble strings of hair decorated with stone beads.
+Below, a leather brow ornament with beads from the Maghreb is shown.
+This is worn on the forehead of a woman and is meant to resemble strings of hair decorated with stone beads.

 An ingofa headdresses made with synthetic threads braided by local women is depicted below right.
 Women purchase and sew the various decorative elements on after the wig is made.
 Zakate is the local name for the stone decorations, courcourou the name of the silver discs and ajouroutane the name of the silver rings on the wig.
 This particular object was used in Timbuktu, Mali.
 Originally, the decorative elements were braided into the hair directly.
 Because this wasn't considered comfortable, they were added separately to a wig since the 1980's.
 The use of these headdresses is confined to festive uses or ceremonies only.

 But other hairpieces are known as well that are not presented here.
 In Yemen headcovers made of textile and leather are made, decorated elaborately with silver ornaments and coins from the Arabian Peninsula.